-- 1. Investment firms which execute transactions in financial instruments shall report complete and accurate details of such transactions to the competent authority as quickly as possible and no later than the close of the following working day.
-The competent authorities shall, in accordance with Article 89 of Directive [new MiFID], establish the necessary arrangements in order to ensure that the competent authority of the most relevant market in terms of liquidity for those financial instruments also receives this information. - 2.
-The obligation laid down in paragraph 1 shall apply to: - (a) financial instruments which are admitted to trading on a regulated market or MTF or traded on a MTF or OTF or for which a request for admission to trading on a regulated market or MTF has been made; - (b) financial instruments where the underlying is a financial instrument traded on a trading venue; and - (c) financial instruments where the underlying is an index or a basket composed of financial instruments traded on a trading venue
+Investment firms which execute transactions in financial instruments shall report complete and accurate details of such transactions to the competent authority as quickly as possible, and no later than the close of the following working day.

+The competent authorities shall, in accordance with Article 89 of Directive .../.../EU\, establish the necessary arrangements in order to ensure that the competent authority of the most relevant market in terms of liquidity for those financial instruments also receives this information.

+The competent authorities shall make available to ESMA, upon request, any information reported in accordance with this Article.

+- 2. The obligation laid down in paragraph 1 shall -apply to: - (a) financial instruments which are admitted to trading or traded on a trading venue or for which a request for admission to trading has been made;

+OJ: Please insert the number of the document contained in document COD(2011)0298.

+- (b) financial instruments where the underlying is a financial instrument traded on a trading venue; and - (c) financial instruments where the underlying is an index or a basket composed of financial instruments traded on a trading venue

-The obligation shall apply to transactions in financial instruments referred to in points (a) and (c) irrespective of whether or not such transactions are carried out on the trading venue.
+The obligation shall apply to transactions in financial instruments referred to in points (a) to (c) irrespective of whether or not such transactions are carried out on the trading venue.

-- 3. The reports shall, in particular, include details of the names and numbers of the instruments bought or sold, the quantity, the dates and times of execution, the transaction prices, a designation to identify the clients on whose behalf the investment firm has executed that transaction, a designation to identify the persons and the computer algorithms within the investment firm responsible for the investment decision and the execution of the transaction, a designation to identify the applicable waiver under which the trade has taken place, means of identifying the investment firms concerned, and a designation to identify a short sale as defined in Article 2(1)(b) of Regulation (EU) 236/2012 in respect of any shares and sovereign debt within the scope of Articles 12, 13 and 17 of that Regulation.
-For transactions not carried out on a trading venue, the reports shall also include a designation identifying the types of transactions in accordance with the measures to be adopted pursuant to Article 19(3)(a) and Article 20(4)(a). - 4.
-Investment firms which transmit orders shall include in the transmission of that order all the details as specified in paragraphs 1 and 3.
-Instead of including the mentioned details when transmitting orders, an investment firm may choose to report the transmitted order, if it is executed, as a transaction in accordance with the requirements under paragraph 1.
-In this case, the transaction report by the investment firm shall state that it pertains to a transmitted order. - 5.
-The operator of a trading venue shall report details of transactions in instruments traded on its platform which are executed through its systems by a firm which is not subject to this Regulation in accordance with paragraphs 1 and 3.
+3. The reports shall, in particular, include details of the names and numbers of the instruments bought or sold, the quantity, the dates and times of execution, the transaction prices, a designation to identify the clients on whose behalf the investment firm has executed that transaction, a designation to identify the persons and the computer algorithms within the investment firm responsible for the investment decision and the execution of the transaction, a designation to identify the applicable waiver under which the trade has taken place, means of identifying the investment firms concerned, and a designation to identify a short sale as defined in Article 2(1)(b) of Regulation (EU) No 236/2012 of the European Parliament and of the Council in respect of any shares and sovereign debt within the scope of Articles 12, 13 and 17 of that Regulation.
+For transactions not carried out on a trading venue, the reports shall also include a designation identifying the types of transactions in accordance with the measures to be adopted pursuant to Article 19(3)(a)and Article 20(4)(a).
+For commodity derivatives, the reports shall also indicate whether the transaction reduces risk in an objectively measurable way in accordance with Article 59 of Directive .../.../EU\.